siouan/frontend-gradle-plugin/README.md

 ![Task tree][task-tree]

-### Install Node
+### Install Node.js

-The `installNode` task downloads a Node distribution and verifies its integrity.
+The `installNode` task downloads a [Node.js][nodejs] distribution and verifies its integrity.
 If the `nodeDistributionUrl` property is ommitted, the URL is guessed using the `nodeVersion` property.
 Distribution integrity is checked by downloading a file providing the distribution shasum.
 This file is expected to be in the same remote web directory than the distribution.
 For example, if the distribution is located at URL `https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip`, the plugin attempts to download the shasum file located at URL `https://nodejs.org/dist/vX.Y.Z/SHASUMS256.txt`.
-Use the property `nodeInstallDirectory` to set the directory where the distribution shall be installed, which by default is the `${projectDir}/node` directory.
-The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless at least one of the events below
+Use the property `nodeInstallDirectory` to set the location where the distribution shall be installed, which by default is the `${projectDir}/node` directory.

+If a Node distribution is already installed in the system, and shall be used instead of a downloaded distribution, sets the `nodeDistributionProvided` property to `true` and the location of the distribution with the `nodeInstallDirectory` property.
+In this configuration, the `nodeVersion` property and the `nodeDistributionUrl` property are useless and shall not be set for clarity.
+Consequently, the `installNode` task is automatically _SKIPPED_ during a Gradle build.

+The task takes advantage of
+[Gradle incremental build][gradle-incremental-build], and is not executed again unless at least one of the events below
 occurs: